tomaskraus/includio/examples/complex-example/README.md

 ## General Usage

 1. Make a template from your documentation - by adding `@@ ` lines with (at least) a file name you want to include to it.
-2. Run `Includo` command line app over it.
+2. Run `Includio` command line app over it.
 3. Check the result.

 ## Example 1